cdig/take-and-make/README.md

 ## Words Of Warning
 Don't you dare create any circular dependencies.
-I haven't read those papers, so sod off.

 ```coffee
 # Don't do this: